GLOBAL MARKETS-China recovery helps shares; eyes on Greece

 Separately, the HSBC/Markit PMI came in at 49.2 in May, down for a third month and below the 50-point level that separates an expansion from a contraction in activity.
 The private survey showed export orders contracted at the sharpest rate in nearly two years.

-The euro has proved relatively robust through a period of unsettling talks between Athens and its creditors, but was down 0.5 percent on Monday at $1.0933.
+Much attention in Europe was again focused on Greece.
+The euro has proved relatively robust through a period of unsettling talks between Athens and its creditors, but was down 0.7 percent on Monday at $1.0915.

-It had fallen further, but was propped up by rumours that some form of accord could be announced later on Monday.
-Officials close to the talks denied that was in prospect.

-The euro’s dip also reflected another round of dollar strength over the past 10 days, although the U.S. currency was largely unchanged against the yen.
+That may be as much a reflection of another round of dollar strength over the past 10 days, although the U.S. currency was largely unchanged against the yen and only 0.2 percent higher against sterling.

 Greek and euro zone officials agreed on the need to reach a cash-for-reforms deal quickly as Athens missed a self-imposed Sunday deadline for reaching an agreement to unlock aid.